4Rom1/CUDA_TUTO/README.md

 $ make

   -Display function :

-Display the thread Id from Kernel launch.
+   Display the thread index, the block index and the global index from Kernel launch with a maximal global index equal to N.

    Usage

    ./Display N

-N is the number of thread you want to display
+   N is the number of thread you want to display or

+   ./Display Nx Ny

+   Same as above in 2 dimensions with maximal global indexes equal to (Nx,Ny).